Citi buys Deutsche Bank's U.S. power trading books

-(Reuters) - Citigroup Inc (C.N) has bought Deutsche Bank AG’s (DBKGn.DE) U.S. power trading books, the latest move by the U.S. bank to build its energy trading business as other Wall Street rivals retreat, two sources said on Tuesday.
+July 1 (Reuters) - Citigroup Inc has bought Deutsche Bank AG’s U.S. power trading books, the latest move by the U.S. bank to build its energy trading business as other Wall Street rivals retreat, two sources said on Tuesday.

 The sources said Deutsche sold two power trading books to Citi last week covering the ERCOT region in Texas and the East and Midcontinent.